-- 2.3.1 An employee may request a change in their working arrangements if any of the following circumstances apply to the Employee and they would like the change in their working arrangements (such as hours of work and start/finish times) because of those circumstances: - (a) the Employee is the parent, or has responsibility for the care of a child who is of school age or younger; - (b) the Employer is a carer (within the meaning of the Carer Recognition Act 2010); - (c) the Employee has a disability; - (d) the Employee is 55 or older; - (e) the Employee is experiencing violence from a member of their family; - (f) The Employee is providing care or support to a member of their immediate family or a member of their household who requires care or support because that member is experiencing violence from their family. - 2.3.2 The Employee is not entitled to make the request unless they have completed at least 12 months' continuous service immediately before making the request. - 2.3.3 An Employee who is the parent of a child or has responsibility for the care of a child, and who is returning to work after taking parental or adoption leave, may request to work part-time to assist them to care for the child.
-In these circumstances, clause 2.3.2 does not apply, however the Employee must have completed 12 months' continuous service prior to their taking parental or adoption leave. - 2.3.4 The request must be in writing and set out details of the change sought and of the reasons for the change. - 2.3.5 The School will give the employee a written response to the request within 21 days, stating whether the School grants or refuses the request. - 2.3.6 If the School refuses the request, it will provide reason(s) and will only do so on reasonable business grounds. - 2.3.7 In making the decision whether to grant the request for a flexible working arrangement, the School will take the following into account: - (a) the reasons for the request including the particular circumstances of the Employee (and where applicable their family), including the impact on the employee of a refusal; - (b) the impact that the new working arrangements would have on the School including the cost of the requested working arrangements;
+- 2.3.1 An Employee may request a change in their working arrangements in accordance with Division 4 of the National Employment Standards (see sections 65 to 65C of the Fair Work Act 2009) if any of the following circumstances apply to the Employee and they would like the change in their working arrangements (such as hours of work and start/finish times) because of those circumstances: - (a) the Employee is pregnant; - (b) the Employee is the parent, or has responsibility for the care of a child who is of school age or younger; - (c) the Employer is a carer (within the meaning of the Carer Recognition Act 2010); - (d) the Employee has a disability; - (e) the Employee is 55 or older;

-(c) the impact that the new working arrangements would have on other employees.
+- (f) the Employee is experiencing family and domestic violence; - (g) The Employee is providing care or support to a member of their Immediate Family or a member of their household who requires care or support because that member is experiencing family and domestic violence. - 2.3.2 The Employee is not entitled to make the request under the NES unless they have completed at least 12 months' continuous service immediately before making the request. - 2.3.3 Employees should refer to the NES in relation to: - (a) the matters that must be included in a request by the Employee; - (b) the steps that must be taken by the School prior to providing a written response within 21 days of receiving the request; and - (c) the information that must be included in the School's response (depending on whether the School is accepting the request, or refusing the request on reasonable business grounds).